Chancellor's Reception Jan. 9 at Bellevue

 .
 If you or your firm is interested in participating, please contact Susan Hight, business partnership specialist, at (267) 502-3729 or by e-mail at email@example.com

-you'll use an interactive workshop format to learn from two highly experienced estate practitioners.
-You will leave the seminar with the assurance that documents and wills you draft will be clear and accurate.
-This 6 (5 substantive/1 ethics) CLE credit hour program will be held in Philadelphia on Thursday, Jan.
-10, at The CLE Conference Center on the 10th floor of the Wanamaker Building, Street entrance (between 13th and Broad streets, opposite City Hall), from 8:30 a.m. to 4:30 p.m.
-Check-in begins at 8 a.m.
+Experienced faculty will examine state, federal and ethical restrictions of collection practices, and practice under the Uniform Fraudulent Transfer Act on Thursday, Dec.
+20. Learn the rules and pitfalls in communicating with consumer debtors that all collections practitioners need to know.
+This 6 CLE credit hour program (5 substantive/1 ethics) will be held in Philadelphia on Thursday, Dec.
+20, at The CLE Conference Center, on the 10th floor of the Wanamaker Building, Juniper Street entrance (between 13th and Broad streets, opposite City Hall), from 9 a.m. to 4:45 p.m.
+Check-in begins at 8:30 a.m.
 For additional information, or to register, click here

 The following courses are cosponsored by the Philadelphia Bar Association and the Pennsylvania Bar Institute.
 All courses are at The CLE Conference Center in the Wanamaker Building, except as otherwise noted.
 Registration begins 30 minutes before course start time.